 Media Packet: The NSVRC at a Glance

 As members of the media, journalists play a critical role in illuminating the truth for people.
 Well-written, fact-based stories that place a particular incident in a broader context can go a long way toward educating the public.
-A well-informed public can help ensure appropriate responses and services for victims; accountability and treatment for those who abuse others; and can strengthen the prevention strategies of organizations and communities.
+A well-informed public can help ensure appropriate responses and services for victims, can provide accountability and treatment for those who abuse others, and can strengthen the prevention strategies of organizations and communities.
 This fact sheet provides basic information on the history, role, and purpose of the National Sexual Violence Resource Center.

 The full Media Packet offers six resources will answer common questions related to sexual violence.